-What to serve with these short ribs: We love pairing short ribs with our favorite mashed potatoes or rice.
-For a delicious red wine ragu, use two forks to shred the short ribs right in the sauce and toss with some easy homemade gnocchi or your favorite pasta.
+What to serve with these short ribs: We love pairing short ribs with our best mashed potatoes or rice.
+For a delicious red wine ragu, use two forks to shred the short ribs right in the sauce and toss with some gnocchi or your favorite pasta.

 To make these short ribs ahead of time, follow the recipe as written, let cool completely, and store in an airtight container in the fridge for 3-4 days.
 Reheat short ribs in a saucepan on the stovetop over low heat.

 To make this recipe with a slow cooker, use a skillet on the stovetop to follow the recipe as written through step 8 (just after you add the wine), then transfer everything to the slow cooker and cook on low heat for 6-8 hours until short ribs are tender.
 To braise short ribs in the oven, follow our oven braised short rib recipe.

 About the Instant Pot.
 We have tested this recipe with a 6-qt.
 Instant Pot Duo60 and a 6-qt.
 Instant Pot Lux.
 We like them both!
 This recipe has not been tested with other pressure cooker brands or with alternative Instant Pot sizes (but we’re working on it!)
 If you have an 8-qt.
 Instant Pot you may need to double the recipe (or at least the liquid) to ensure you have enough liquid to reach full pressure.
 As always, please use your best judgment and follow the care instructions for your own equipment.